srisai-chinthakindi/srisai-chinthakindi/README.md

 ## About Me

 I'm an IT graduate from KMIT currently working as an ASDE at Brane.
-*Travel Enthusiast I absolutely love traveling to mountains,beaches and Coffee Conversations:*
+*I absolutely love traveling to mountains,beaches and Coffee Conversations:*

 <h3>Where to find me</h3>